-A public notice for this work was issued on February 4, 2020 and expired March 4, 2020.
-Public comment continues to be evaluated and Endangered Species Act consultation with the U.S. Fish & Wildlife Service and National Marine Fisheries Service is ongoing.
+A USACE public notice for this work was issued Feb.
+4, 2020 and expired March 4, 2020.
+Public comments were received and evaluated, and Endangered Species Act and Essential Fish Habitat consultation with the National Marine Fisheries Service has been concluded.
 State permits, Water Quality Certification, and Coastal Zone Consistency were issued on Nov.
 19, 2020.
+Accordingly, with federal consultation complete and state permits issued, the development of USACE permit decision documents are in progress.

-HARBOR MANAGEMENT (1st & 2nd CDs) - The Maine Project Office and District staff continue to work closely with the state's harbormasters in the area of harbor management.
+HARBOR MANAGEMENT (1st & 2nd CDs) - The Maine Project Office (MPO) and District staff continue to work closely with the state's harbormasters in the area of harbor management.
 The District is an annual presenter at the Maine Harbormasters' Association annual training at Castine.
-The Maine Project Office is working actively with a number of communities which sponsor federal navigation projects, thereby facilitating continued federal maintenance.
+The MPO is working actively with a number of communities which sponsor federal navigation projects, thereby facilitating continued federal maintenance.
 The Maine Project Office routinely provides advice on harbor ordinances, mooring issues, and user conflicts and assists the U.S. Coast Guard in related outreach efforts.
-The 2021 training is tentatively scheduled for March 3-5 at the Maine Maritime Academy in Castine.
+The 2021 training was abbreviated to a one-day virtual session held on March 4, 2021 due to COVID-19 restrictions.

-CENTRAL MAINE POWER COMPANY; NEW ENGLAND CLEAN ENERGY CONNECT (NECEC) (1st & 2nd CD) -- Central Maine Power Company proposes to place temporary and permanent fill in numerous waterways and wetlands between Beattie Township at the Maine/Quebec border and Lewiston, Maine in order to construct a new High Voltage Direct Current (HVDC) electrical transmission line and related facilities capable of delivering up to 1,200 megawatts of electrical power from hydroelectric sources in Quebec to the New England Control Area, specifically in response to a Request for Proposals for Long-Term Contracts for Clean Energy Projects from the Commonwealth of Massachusetts.
-This work includes the following components:

-- A 145.3 mile, +/-320 kilovolt (kV) HVDC transmission line from the Canadian Border to a new DC to AC converter station located in Lewiston, including a crossing beneath the upper Kennebec River via horizontal directional drilling; - A DC to AC converter station and associated +/- 1.2-mile 345 kV transmission line in Lewiston; - A new substation and associated +/- 0.3-mile 345 kV transmission line in Pownal; - A 26.5-mile 345 kV transmission line between Windsor and Wiscasset; - Two 115 kV transmission line rebuilds between Lewiston and Pownal; and

-• Additional equipment installation and upgrades at Larrabee Road Substation (Lewiston), Crowley's Substation (Lewiston), Surowiec Substation (Pownal), Coopers Mills Substation (Windsor), Raven Farm Substation (Cumberland), and Maine Yankee Substation (Wiscasset).
+CENTRAL MAINE POWER COMPANY; NEW ENGLAND CLEAN ENERGY CONNECT (NECEC) (1st & 2nd CD)

+- -- Central Maine Power Company proposes to place temporary and permanent fill in numerous waterways and wetlands between Beattie Township at the Maine/Quebec border and Lewiston, Maine in order to construct a new High Voltage Direct Current (HVDC) electrical transmission line and related facilities capable of delivering up to 1,200 megawatts of electrical power from hydroelectric sources in Quebec to the New England Control Area, specifically in response to a Request for Proposals for Long-Term Contracts for Clean Energy Projects from the Commonwealth of Massachusetts.
+This work includes the following components: - A 145.3 mile, +/-320 kilovolt (kV) HVDC transmission line from the Canadian Border to a new DC to AC converter station located in Lewiston, including a crossing beneath the upper Kennebec River via horizontal directional drilling; - A DC to AC converter station and associated +/- 1.2-mile 345 kV transmission line in Lewiston; - A new substation and associated +/- 0.3-mile 345 kV transmission line in Pownal; - A 26.5-mile 345 kV transmission line between Windsor and Wiscasset: - Two 115 kV transmission line rebuilds between Lewiston and Pownal; and - Additional equipment installation and upgrades at Larrabee Road Substation (Lewiston), Crowley's Substation (Lewiston), Surowiec Substation (Pownal), Coopers Mills Substation (Windsor), Raven Farm Substation (Cumberland), and Maine Yankee Substation (Wiscasset).